crypticorn-ai/api-client-python/README.md

-# What is Crypticorn?
+## What is Crypticorn?

-Crypticorn is at the forefront of cutting-edge artificial intelligence cryptocurrency trading.
+Crypticorn is at the forefront of cutting-edge crypto trading with Machine Learning.
-Crypticorn offers AI-based solutions for both active and passive investors, including:
- - Prediction Dashboard with trading terminal,
- - AI Agents with different strategies,
- - DEX AI Signals for newly launched tokens,
- - DEX AI Bots

-Use this API Client to contribute to the so-called Hive AI, a community driven AI Meta Model for predicting the cryptocurrency market.
+Use this API Client to access valuable data sources, contribute to the Hive AI - a community driven AI Meta Model for predicting the crypto market - and programmatically interact with the entire Crypticorn ecosystem.

 ## Installation